 We practice close monitoring of our receivables collection with formal credit control system.
 We also mitigating our foreign exchange risk by reviewing our exchange rate quoted weekly in our billing system and we practise natural hedging methods to reduce the exchange loss.

-We have always taken a conservative approach in managing our finances, prudent in capital expenditures planning and monitor closely on our credit exposure to mitigate potential financial risks.
+We have always taken a conservative approach in managing our finances, prudent in capital expenditures planning and monitor closely on our credit exposure and negotiate fair interest rates to mitigate potential financial risks.

 Information and system risk